Different between Isle and Aisle | Pair of words

 Generally, it is believed that an isle is used for small island.
 Isle is also used for a remote piece of land inside the sea.
 The small island like Ireland, the Hebrides, and the Isle of Man are known as isle.
 On the other hand, large islands such as Sri Lanka, Japan, Indonesia, Maldives, and Seychelles are called “islands” and not “isles”.
 In a nutshell, “isle” and “island” are synonymous and can be used interchangeably.

-Name of Some Common Isles
+Name of some common Isles

 • British Isles